 Take 2 soup-platefuls of finely sliced apples, cook them until done with sugar, lemon peel and enough wine until there is no more juice.

-After the second is baked, spread with apples, put the cakes one on the other and put them into the oven for a few minutes, sprinkle with sugar and serve.
+After the second is baked, spread with apples, put the cakes one on the other and put them into the oven for a few minutes to warm, sprinkle with sugar and serve.

 Allied Cookery (1916)